What’s The Big Idea?

 What’s the Big Idea?

-Peter.
-Oldest child, visionary, on a mission to achieve eternal life through his pursuit of his ambition, which is nothing short than changing the face of pop culture, like his heroes the Beatles, and Phillip Petite, the high wire artist who danced a mile above lower Manhatten on August 8, 1974, the day the Beckets moved from New York City to a small college town in Western Massachusetts.
-He plays guitar and writes songs.
-He falls in love with a Yale grad named Liv First.
+Peter Becket: Oldest child, visionary, on a mission to achieve eternal life through his pursuit of his ambition, which is nothing short of changing the face of pop culture, like his heroes, the Beatles and Phillip Petit.

-Rhodie.
-Middle child, introverted, introspective, deeply connected to her family, secretly a virgin at the age of 22.
-She is the best songwriter in the band, and like a songwriter, is constantly looking for the right metaphor, the hook, the meaning of things.
+Rhodie Becket: Middle child, introverted, introspective, deeply connected to her family, secretly a virgin at the age of 22, she’s the best songwriter in the band, and like any songwriter, is constantly looking for the right metaphor, the hook, the meaning of things.
 She adores her brother and is furious when he falls in love and begins to edge toward a life independent of the family.
-She has a huge crush on the band’s new bass player, Jack Slade.

 Meet the In-Laws and Out-Laws